 Size of the Object

 The dimensions of an object are the most important factor when determining the time needed to print something.
+Larger and more complex objects also require more post processing time, which can significantly extend the overall production timeline.
 A large part may take 200 to 300 hours while smaller parts might only take five to ten minutes.
 If your part is complex or tall, you’ll need to add more to the printing time.
 Generally, the process of 3D printing can take anywhere from two to seven days with most common-sized objects.

 Speed of the Printer

-The printing speed of a 3D printer can range from 30mm/s to as high as 150mm/s.
-However, the speed of a 3D printer will also depend on the material used to create the object.
+The printing speed of a 3D printer can vary depending on factors like the nozzle size and can range from 30mm/s to as high as 150mm/s.
+However, the speed of a 3D printer will also vary depending on the material used to create the object.
 In addition, the quality of the object will determine how long the process takes.
 Then, you should take note of the speed of your chosen model.

 Print Head